 The app also has a pop quiz that walks you through the characteristics of many typical restaurant meals, like portion size, calorie density, and salt.
 Word lists can help you recognize healthy food on any menu and avoid unhealthy or red foods, like “deep-fried” and “creamy” items.

-Even if things like alcohol are a red or yellow item on Noom, you can still learn how to lose weight gained from alcohol without giving up the beer.
+Even if items like alcohol are marked as red or yellow on Noom, the program offers strategies to lose weight gained from alcohol effectively, so you don’t have to give up enjoying a beer.
 And before you ask, there isn’t a green alcohol on Noom.
 But in general, the lower the calories the better.
-After all, a single glass of red wine coming out to more than 100 calories [2].
+After all, a single glass of red wine coming out to more than 100 calories.2

 What Can’t You Eat on the Noom Diet?